What is the target audience for this event?

 You can modify your registration, including adding companions, optional tours, and events on our registration site.
 Click here to modify your registration.

 Enter your information, including your confirmation number, which can be found in your confirmation email.

-On the top left corner of the page there is a button that says “My Information”, if you hover over that a drop down menu will appear – select modify.
+On the top left corner of the page, there is a button that says “My Information”.
+Hover over this button until a drop down menu appears.
+Select “Modify”.

-Continue through registration until you get to the optional tours page.
+Continue through registration until you get to the section you wish to modify.

 How can the International Sculpture Center assist in obtaining a Visa?

 Each registrant is responsible for his or her own travel arrangements, including obtaining a Visa.
 If an ISC Member is interested in attending, and needs a Visa, the International Sculpture Center can fax/email/mail a letter of recommendation to you and/or the appropriate parties.
 This is a courtesy extended to ISC Members, and is at the discretion of the Executive Director.
 To join the ISC today, please visit the Membership page.
 If you are an ISC Member and would like to request a letter of recommendation for a Visa, please email firstname.lastname@example.org or call (609) 689-1051 x302.
 Please include your member number in your correspondence.

 Are there any travel discounts available?

 Yes, the ISC has received discounted room rates at the Omni William Penn Hotel.
-Please take advantage of the hotel discount by visiting the travel discounts page.
-The ISC has also arranged for discounted rates with numerous airlines and rental car companies.
-To take advantage of these fantastic discounts, see the Travel Page.
+Please take advantage of the hotel discount by visiting the travel page.
+The ISC has also arranged for discounted rates with the Hertz rental car company.
+For more information, see the travel page.

-What is the best way to get around once I arrive in Miami?
+What is the best way to get around once I arrive in Pittsburgh?

 Do I need to rent a car?